Polymer electrolytes: Composite polymer electrolyte

+Ion transport mechanisms

 Ion transport mechanisms will primarily focus on that for the transport of cations as the use of cation-conductive polymers is a greater area of academic focus due to the widespread use of lithium-ion batteries and other efforts aimed at developing multivalent metal ion batteries such as magnesium.
 Ion conductivity largely depends on the effective concentration of mobile ions (free ions), electric charge, and ion mobility.
 Ion mobility is defined as the ability of an ion to move between polar groups along the length of the main chain of a polymer.

-Potential Gradients
+Potential gradients

 There exists two transport methods: by chemical potential (diffusion) and by electric potential.
 Ions partition between different phases of the electrolyte, and diffuse based on ionic conductivity, the salt diffusion coefficient of the electrolyte, and the cationic transference number.
 Ionic transport is also controlled by the electrical potential gradient across the cell.

-Temperature Dependence
+Temperature dependence

 Temperature dependence of electrolyte impacts performance over a range of temperatures.
 Glass temperature is shown to be the key point of performance.
 At or above the glass transition temperature, it is believed chain motions generate a free volume that the ions are able to transport through with aid weak, labile coordination between the ion and the parts of the polymer chain.
 In certain applications thin films of polymer electrolytes are needed, which necessitates careful control of morphology and properties due to deviations in the glass transition temperature and other mechanical properties associated with increasingly thin films of amorphous polymer electrolytes.

-Concentration and Polymer Mobility
+Concentration and polymer mobility

 Ion transport is impacted by concentration of the counterion and the ability of polymer chains to remain mobile.
 It is commonly believed that the greater the ability of a polymer matrix to move, the better the ion conductivity will be; however, this is not well understood as crystalline polymer electrolytes have been shown to be more conductive than an amorphous version of the same electrolyte.
 It is believed there are multiple modes of ion transport.
 In crystalline polymer electrolyte, the organization of the chains promotes the formation of interchain "tunnels" in which the ion of interest is able to hop between coordination sites, while the counterion moves along the polymer chain.
 These tunnels allows control over anion and cation flow in crystalline polymer electrolytes because they highly ordered crystalline domains are selective to an ion exclude its counter ion allowing for their separation.
 This can increase conductivity in crystalline polymer electrolytes.
 In amorphous polymers that show enhanced conductivity, it is propose that the amorphous character enables greater movement of chains and this increases mobility of ions as their coordination is transient.
 The adjacent image illustrates a possible mechanisms for ion transport through short range chain ordering and motions in amorphous regions of polymer electrolytes.